Neural tube defect: Folate deficiency

 Inadequate levels of folate (vitamin B_{9}) and vitamin B_{12} during pregnancy have been found to lead to increased risk of NTDs.
 Although both are part of the same biopathway, folate deficiency is much more common and therefore more of a concern.
 Folate is required for the production and maintenance of new cells, for DNA synthesis and RNA synthesis.
 Folate is needed to carry one carbon groups for methylation and nucleic acid synthesis.
 It has been hypothesized that the early human embryo may be particularly vulnerable to folate deficiency due to differences of the functional enzymes in this pathway during embryogenesis combined with high demand for post translational methylations of the cytoskeleton in neural cells during neural tube closure.
 Failure of post-translational methylation of the cytoskeleton, required for differentiation has been implicated in neural tube defects.
 Vitamin B_{12} is also an important receptor in the folate biopathway such that studies have shown deficiency in vitamin B_{12} contributes to risk of NTDs as well.
 There is substantial evidence that direct folic supplementation increases blood serum levels of bioavailable folate even though at least one study have shown slow and variable activity of dihydrofolate reductase in human liver.
 A diet rich in natural folate (350 μg/d) can show as much increase in plasma folate as taking low levels of folic acid (250 μg/d) in individuals However a comparison of general population outcomes across many countries with different approaches to increasing folate consumption has found that only general food fortification with folic acid reduces neural tube defects.
-While there have been concerns about folic acid supplementation being linked to an increased risk for cancer, a systematic review in 2012 shows there is no evidence except in the case of prostate cancer which indicates a modest reduction in risk.
+While there have been concerns about folic acid supplementation being linked to an increased risk for cancer, a systematic review in 2012 shows there is no evidence except in the case of prostate cancer which indicates a modest increase in risk.